majudev/inquisition_cipher/README.md

 This is simple cipher based on Playfair (check out on Wikipedia).
 It allows you to encrypt data via C++.
 ## Why to use it?
 Idk.
 Just for fun.
 It's not really useful yet.
-I'm developing network library using also Merkle's puzzle to communicate, maybe when it's done it will be any kind useful.
+I'm also developing network library using Merkle's Puzzles to communicate, maybe when it's done it will be any kind useful.
 Anyway.
 Just try it yourself.
 ## Compilation
 Just run